ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-In which cases are the growth rates the same for Insertion Sort?
+In which cases are the growth rates the same for Insertion sort?

 - [x] Worst and Average only
 - [ ] Worst and Best only